omegafragger/Time_Series_Structure_Detection/README.md

 The automaton is used here to both encode the sequence of structures representing the time-series and also to act as an inference engine to stochastic forecasting about the time-series.
 Extensive experiments are also included to demonstrate the performance of the proposed technique in structure prediction.

+In order to reproduce the results, just follow the instructions provided in the individual folders.